Why the UK Won't Tax Wealth

 Why don't wealthy farmers pay inheritance tax?

-Until April 2026, Agricultural Property Relief and Business Property Relief allow qualifying agricultural land and family business shares to be passed at death with 100% relief - zero IHT - regardless of value.
-From April 2026, the combined relief is capped at £1 million, with 50% relief on anything above.
-The 50% relief still produces an effective IHT rate of 20% on excess wealth, half what a non-farming family pays on a £600,000 inherited home.
+Until April 2026, APR and BPR allow qualifying agricultural land and family business shares to pass at death with 100% relief, regardless of value.
+From April 2026 the combined relief is capped at £1 million, with 50% relief above.
+The 50% rate produces an effective IHT of 20% on excess wealth - half what a non-farming family pays on a £600,000 inherited home.

 What is the difference between income tax and a wealth tax?

 Income tax is charged on what you earn in a year.
 Wealth tax is charged on what you own at a point in time.
-A worker earning £80,000 with no savings pays significant income tax every year and never pays a wealth tax.
+A worker earning £80,000 with no savings pays income tax every year and never pays wealth tax.
 A landowner with £20 million of property and £30,000 of declared income pays minimal income tax and (currently) no wealth tax.
-The two systems target very different distributions.

 Wouldn't a wealth tax cause capital flight?

 Some, but the evidence from Norway, Switzerland and Spain suggests not at the scale opponents claim.
-High-profile cases of relocation generate headlines, but the bulk of asset-rich UK wealth - land, property, family businesses, listed equities held in pensions - cannot easily be moved.
-A reasonable threshold (e.g. £10 million net wealth) would exempt almost everyone whose wealth is mobile and target the wealth that genuinely sits in UK assets.
+The bulk of asset-rich UK wealth - land, property, family businesses, listed equities held in pensions - cannot easily be moved.
+A £10 million threshold would exempt almost everyone whose wealth is mobile.

 What's the political case against a wealth tax?

-The standard arguments are: it punishes saving and discourages investment; it is administratively complex; it can lead to capital flight; it overlaps with existing taxes (CGT, IHT, council tax); and it is hard to value illiquid assets.
-Each has merit and each is solvable with sensible thresholds and design.
-The deeper argument - which is rarely stated openly - is that the people who fund and dominate British politics are precisely the people a wealth tax would hit.
+The standard arguments: it punishes saving, is administratively complex, can cause capital flight, overlaps with existing taxes (CGT, IHT, council tax), and is hard to value illiquid assets.
+Each is solvable with sensible thresholds and design.
+The deeper argument, rarely stated, is that the people who fund and dominate British politics are precisely the people a wealth tax would hit.

 Further Reading: